trescenzi/dice-n-easy/README.md

 do care about nicknames.
 Users can have the same macro names so long as they aren't nicknamed the same thing.
-In order to use macros you need to attach a redis addon. `dice-n-easy` is currently written to support the Heroku Redis addon and handles connecting to it automatically if `REDIS_URL` is an environment variable.
+In order to use macros you need to attach a redis addon. `dice-n-easy` is currently written to support the Heroku Redis addon and handles connecting to it automatically with the `REDIS_URL` environment variable provided by the addon.

 #### Adding Macros